cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 Encrypt(msg, ad, key, nonce)
 ~~~

 The `Encrypt` function encrypts a message and returns the ciphertext along with an authentication tag that verifies the authenticity of the message and associated data, if provided.

+Security:
-The nonce MUST NOT be reused under any circumstances; doing so allows an attacker to recover the internal state.
+- The nonce MUST NOT be reused under any circumstances; doing so allows an attacker to recover the internal state.
+- The key MUST be randomly chosen from a uniform distribution.

 Inputs: